-Quote Unquote is available as a free app in Google Play - but it's not really free, more on that later; it is normally priced at $0.99 in the Amazon Appstore.
-As we've noted before, there are sometimes differences in pricing between the two marketplaces.
+Noogra Nuts is available as a free app in Google Play - but has an in-game purchase to remove the ads, for $1.99.
+It is normally priced at $1.99 in the Amazon Appstore.
+As we've noted before, there are sometimes differences in pricing and availability between the two marketplaces.

 what it means to developers.

 Amazon.com opened up the Appstore despite a lawsuit by Apple, which has previously trademarked the term "App Store."
 Microsoft has filed an appeal against that trademark, saying the term is too generic.
 Amazon.com has responded to the lawsuit in the same manner.